The follicular phase: everything you need to know about this period of the menstrual cycle

 Short phase

 A follicular phase is said to be short when it lasts less than 10 days.
 Don't worry, there are no major health risks.
-However, if the duration is short, there is a risk of an immature egg that cannot be fertilized, or of chromosomal abnormalities
+However, if the duration is short, the risk is that there may be an immature egg that cannot be fertilized, or one with chromosomal abnormalities.

-If your menstrual cycle is too short, it's quite possible to be taken care of by your healthcare professional.
+If your menstrual cycle is too short, it's entirely possible to be treated by your healthcare professional.
 He or she can prescribe a suitable treatment (usually ovarian stimulation to encourage follicle growth).

-In any case, if your cycles tend to be irregular and you're having trouble conceiving a child, consult a specialist!
+In any case, if your cycles tend to be irregular and you're having difficulty conceiving a child, consult a specialist!

 How to calculate the arrival of the follicular phase?

-To find out how long your follicular phase lasts, there's a method you can use: subtract 14 days from the date of your first day of periods.
+To find out how long your follicular phase lasts, there's a method you can use: it involves subtracting 14 days from the date of your first period.
 This will give you the duration of your luteal phase, which never changes.

 Then simply subtract these 14 days from the total number of days.
 For a short cycle of 26 days, for example, it lasts 12 days.
 For a long cycle, of 34 days for example, it lasts 20 days.